bochaco/dmarket/README.md

 ## Ratings & reputation — building trust

 Ratings and reputation are a core security and trust mechanism in dMarket.
-After an order completes (or is auto-finalized), Buyer, Seller, and Carrier are prompted to rate each other.
+After an order completes (or is auto-finalised), Buyer, Seller, and Carrier are prompted to rate each other.
 Key properties:

 - 5-star mutual ratings: participants rate one another on a 1–5 star scale (in future versions with optional short feedback).
 - Reputation impact: ratings update participant reputation scores which are visible in profiles and can be used to sort carrier bids and seller listings.